The Steaming Poo of a Dog

 The steaming poo of a dog

-encaged in a plastic bag.
+encaged in a plastic bag

-Gently resting upon his
+gently rests upon his

 left knee.
-It occasionally

-condensation.
+see condensation.

 He talks and he talks.
-I

-struggle to comprehend
+I struggle to comprehend

 the moment when he will

 run out of words.
-Dried

-food has produced a scab
+Dried food has produced

-on his chin and on his t-
+and on his t-shirt.

-his arm and crawl out of his
+and crawl out of

-hairline.
 He talks.

-Perhaps he has
+Perhaps he has Aspergers,

-Aspergers, perhaps he
+perhaps he has Autism,

-neither.
+perhaps neither.

 Tirelessly, he talks.